 We also took a closer look at the new opera house, which has swallowed millions of Euros from Hamburg’s taxpayers and is more than five years behind schedule for completion.
 The city’s residents are not happy.
 Tourists can enjoy a guided tour of the construction site though, so at least it’s helping Hamburg tourism to boom.

 We visited Hamburg’s Kaffeemuseum Burg (Museum of Coffee).
 The first thing to note about this place is its extraordinary smell.
 The scent of roasting beans will fill your nostrils from a good few hundred metres away as you approach the building, and if you’re anything like me, that’s a very welcome prospect indeed.

 Port of Hamburg

-Through the bridges and the winding roads you will eventually land up on the east side of the river, on to the Port of Hamburg, a lively boardwalk, which is perfect for an afternoon stroll and people watching.
-Buskers and street performers keep the energy up, against the backdrop of the city's harbour.
+Through the bridges and the winding roads you will eventually land up on to the Port of Hamburg, a lively boardwalk which is perfect for an afternoon stroll and people watching.
+Buskers and street performers keep the energy up, against a beautiful backdrop of the city's harbour.